swanhong/HybridLWEAttack/Readme.md

 # HybridLWEAttack

 Our "estimator_hybrid.py" estimates the bit-security, given parameter algorithm.
-We uses functions in "estimator.py" made by Albrecht [Alb17] and the high-level structure of our estimator "estimator_hybrid.py" is from "estimator.py".
+We uses functions in "estimator.py" made by Albrecht et al [[APS15]](https://eprint.iacr.org/2015/046) and the high-level structure of our estimator "estimator_hybrid.py" is from "estimator.py".

 ### How to Run